SWXA-Github/open-gpu-kernel-modules/README.md

 Most of NVIDIA's kernel modules are split into two components:

-* An "OS-agnostic" component: this is the component of each kernel module that is independent of operating system.
+* An "OS-agnostic" component: this is the component of each kernel module that is independent of the operating system.

 * A "kernel interface layer": this is the component of each kernel module that is specific to the Linux kernel version and configuration.